Fingerpoke of Doom: Setup

-The match was directly related to a controversial main event that occurred at World Championship Wrestling (WCW)'s pay-per-view event Starrcade in December 1998, during which Kevin Nash pinned Goldberg to win the WCW World Heavyweight Championship.
+The match held during the ongoing NWO storyline was directly related to a controversial main event that occurred at World Championship Wrestling (WCW)'s pay-per-view event Starrcade in December 1998, during which Kevin Nash pinned Goldberg to win the WCW World Heavyweight Championship.
 At the time of the match, Goldberg had been undefeated in his WCW career, and his defeat came about due to the interference of Nash's former tag team partner Scott Hall, who had used an electric cattle prod to incapacitate him, as well as interference from two other wrestlers, Bam Bam Bigelow and Disco Inferno.

 On the subsequent episode of WCW Monday Nitro, Nash professed dissatisfaction with Hall's interference and offered Goldberg a rematch for the following week.
 However, Goldberg was (kayfabe) arrested halfway through the three-hour Nitro at the Georgia Dome and accused of "aggravated stalking" by Miss Elizabeth (Goldberg was originally to have been accused of rape, but refused to go along with that particular storyline).
 Although he was later released when Miss Elizabeth could not keep her story straight, Goldberg would not make it back to the arena in time to compete against Nash; it was noted in The Death of WCW by R. D. Reynolds and Bryan Alvarez that the entire skit was proven to be nonsensical after it was revealed that the police station was across the street from the Georgia Dome.

-Meanwhile, Hollywood Hogan showed up for the first time since declaring his retirement from wrestling one month prior.
+Meanwhile, Hollywood Hogan showed up for the first time since declaring his retirement from wrestling one month prior after expressing a kayfabe desire to run for President.
 Hogan and Nash had been in a feud since April 1998, when Nash became a fan favorite by breaking away from Hogan's New World Order (nWo) stable in order to form his own rival faction, nWo Wolfpac; Hogan remained a heel, leading his own nWo faction, nWo Hollywood.
 In Goldberg's absence, Nash offered the title shot to Hogan, who accepted the offer.

 Hogan came out to the ring accompanied by Scott Steiner, who had taken over the leadership role in nWo Hollywood.
 Nash came out next, then revealed a surprise to Hogan and the crowd by stopping at the end of the entrance ramp and pointing backwards.
 The surprise was Hall, who had been a part of nWo Hollywood for most of the previous seven months and who entered wearing a Wolfpac T-shirt.
 This marked the reunion of The Outsiders, who had broken up as a tag team at Slamboree in May 1998.